33rd Annual Louie Awards

 Since 1988, the greeting card industry has come together each year to celebrate the best our industry has to offer.
-Hundreds of companies from around the world enter thousands of their best cards for the chance to win the coveted LOUIE Award.
-The deadline typically falls at the end of the calendar year.
+Hundreds of companies from around the world enter thousands of their best cards for the chance to win the coveted Louie Award.

 History and Judging Criteria